 In case you think WellPoint is alone in designing questionable insurance practices, take note.
 Yesterday the nation’s biggest carrier UnitedHealth Group agreed to pay a $50 million settlement after New York attorney general Andrew Cuomo accused the insurers of overcharging millions of customers when a research firm owned by United manipulated the numbers so that the carrier underpaid policyholders when they filed claims.
 Said Cuomo: “This is a huge scam that affected hundreds of millions of Americans who were ripped off by their health insurance companies.”

 All this should prompt reporters to investigate whether these kinds of insurance shenanigans are what Americans prefer when they say they want universal coverage.
 For example, what will prevent WellPoint from continuing the same practices for policyholders under 65 that CMS has said it engaged in for seniors on Medicare?
 What will stop insurers from paying as little as possible and shoving more costs of medical care onto unsuspecting policyholders?
 And while they’re at it, a hard look at whether regulation can really discourage such practices is in order.
 Remember, the president-elect said during the campaign that he would tightly regulate health insurance.
-The case of WellPoint and UnitedHealth Group invites scrutiny of this campaign promise.Trudy Lieberman is a fellow at the Center for Advancing Health and a longtime contributing editor to the Columbia Journalism Review.
-She is the lead writer for The Second Opinion, CJR’s healthcare desk, which is part of our United States Project on the coverage of politics and policy.
+The case of WellPoint and UnitedHealth Group invites scrutiny of this campaign promise.Trudy Lieberman is a longtime contributing editor to the Columbia Journalism Review.
+She is the lead writer for The Second Opinion, CJR's healthcare desk, which is part of our United States Project on the coverage of politics and policy.
+She also blogs for Health News Review.
 Follow her on Twitter @Trudy_Lieberman.